fox-it/dissect-docs/docs/source/index.rst

 Usage Example
 -------------

-One of the most prominent tools that Dissect offers is called *target-query* With this simple one-liner you can extract all user accounts from an image:
+One of the most prominent tools that Dissect offers is called *target-query*.
+With this simple one-liner you can extract all user accounts from an image:

 .. code-block:: console